CristianRomero1234/App_asistente_estudio/README.md

 ---

-Now we will introduce Javascript.
-Is recommended but not required, to have read  https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics_started_with_the_web

----

-As stated before we will include at first everything inside our index.html file.

-We will use the `<script>` HTML tag.

-We will start with a basic "notepad" implementation.
+We will restart by writing a basic "notepad" implementation.

-For this we will use <fieldset> along some buttons (for which we will add functionality later on).
+For this we will use <fieldset> tag, along some buttons (for which we will add functionality later on).

-Compare your code with the following and update it accordingly
+Compare your code with the following and update it accordingly.

 ```html